etolo/lectures/Week03/class/Seminar3.md

 dw, db = tf.gradients(loss, [w, b])
 ```
 This returns the gradients of the loss function w.r.t parameter `w` and `b`.

+grad_ys is a list of tensors of the same length as ys that holds the initial gradients for each y in ys.
+When grad_ys is None, we fill in a tensor of '1's of the shape of y for each y in ys.
+A user can provide their own initial grad_ys to compute the derivatives using a different initial gradient for each y (e.g., if one wanted to weight the gradient differently for each value in each y).

 ## Optimizers in TensorFlow